 Individuals with either a physical or mental disorder can collect disability.
 However, many people with mental impairments or illnesses feel it can be more difficult to receive the benefits, rather than if they had a physical disorder.
 This difficulty is because of how mental disorders and illnesses are viewed or treated.
 A physical disorder’s severity can in many ways be considered objective, whereas the severity of a mental disorder can be considered subjective.
 If you or your loved one has a mental disorder and is in need of disability, contact our Chattanooga mental disability lawyer today, and he can help ensure that you secure the benefits you need.

 We offer free case evaluations!
-Call and schedule yours today.
+Call our attorney and schedule yours today.

 Mental Impairments & Benefits

 At Jackson Law Firm, PLLC, our legal team has helped numerous individuals file their mental disability claims and retain the benefits they needed.
 Our Chattanooga mental disability attorney understands the complexities of social security disability law and can explain to you your options when making a claim.

 - Autism and Autistic Disorders

 - Personality Disorders